How to create a project on My DataLake Services

 Even if your project is not yet officially approved, a new option under Access will appear: Role requests.
 Clicking on it will provide you the view of all roles that you can acquire in My DataLake Services:

-As the default role, you have hda role activated, with the following parameters:
+As the default role, you have hda role activated; click on main menu option Active roles to see its parameters:

 Depending on the services activated, the left side menu will change and provide further options for requests.